How to ground component In Fusion 360

 FAQ

-1. How do I change the color of a specific face in Fusion 360?
+1. How do I create a reference component in Fusion 360?

 End of Blog